I spent a lot of time figuring out how to travel to Patagonia.

 - Plan your hike.
 Decide how you want to experience the park.
-There is a free seminar every day at 3pm at the Erratic Rock Base Camp that may help if you’re not sure how to approach the hiking options in Torres del Paine and answer all your questions about the park.
+There is a free seminar every day at 3pm at the Erratic Rock Base Camp that will help you decide how to approach the hiking options in Torres del Paine and answer all your questions about the park.
 It's well worthwhile.
 They also have a variety of guided programs and expeditions you can sign up for though they are not necessary.
 If you hike on your own you have five basic options:

 - The Full Circuit